 Email Tim Kelley

-Matt's community dedication also earned him the Massachusetts State Police Public Service Award for assisting the organization in preparation for a major hurricane strike to New England, and he provided his services to the organization for street level weather forecasting and analysis during the Democratic National Convention in 2004.
+Matt's community work has earned him several awards for dedication to local municipalities and organizations, as well as the Massachusetts State Police Public Service Award for assisting in preparation for a major hurricane strike to New England.
+Matt also provided his services to the State Police for street level weather forecasting and analysis during the Democratic National Convention in 2004, and his efforts to raise awareness for military Veterans and families earned him the Patriot Award from the Ahern Charitable Foundation.

-Noyes also conducts private forecasting for aviators, providing forecasts that have led to national victories in races requiring no use of instrumentation during flight.
+Noyes has conducted private forecasting for aviators, which led to national victories in races requiring no use of instrumentation during flight.

-Before joining the NECN family, Matt was the Morning Meteorologist at NewsChannel 34 in Binghamton, NY, and a meteorologist at NewsChannel 9 in Syracuse, NY.
+Before joining the NECN family, Matt was a meteorologist at NewsChannel 34 in Binghamton, NY, and NewsChannel 9 in Syracuse.

 Email Matt Noyes